 After the 2010 earthquake, a reconstruction plan was created with significant public funds through tax increases, national budget reallocation and tax incentive law for private donations.
 Likewise, many new guidelines were created:

-- In 2011, a new agency, the National Civil Protection Agency, was created with greater resources and emphasis on prevention, information with a national seismic monitoring network and coordination, and later damage assessment to buildings. - Significant regulations modifications were also generated through decrees that modified the regulations at the time, NCh 433 Seismic Design Standard for Buildings and NCh 430 Reinforced Concrete, based on ACI 318.
+• In 2011, a new agency, the National Civil Protection Agency, was created with greater resources and emphasis on prevention, information with a national seismic monitoring network and coordination, and later damage assessment to buildings.